FIVE MOST SURPRISING FINDS

 The Networks That Made It Possible

 The curriculum choices these families make are revelatory.
 Many are choosing classical education models — the trivium of grammar, logic, and rhetoric that was the foundation of Western education for centuries.
 Others are choosing STEM-intensive curricula that prioritize mathematics and science at levels far beyond what their local public school offers.
-These are parents who are not running from education.
+These parents are not running from education.
 They are running toward a better version of it.

 The Puzzle and the Solution